 - about 6 months to settle the estate

 - about 3 months to close the estate

 Total: about 12 months

 Each stage has its typical tasks and routine delays.
 Each stage can also have major delays.
-Major delays are less common, but they can have a major effect on how long your probate case will take.
+Significant delays are less common, but they can have a major effect on how long your probate case will take.

 How Long Does it Take to Get Appointed as Executor – about 3 Months

 Getting appointed as the executor takes about 3 months.
 There are quite a few tasks to be done at this stage.
 Each of those steps can take from a week to a month to complete.
-The good news is that some of those tasks can be done simultaneous or out of order by an experienced estate attorney to make your probate go faster.
+The good news is that some of those tasks can be done simultaneously or out of order by an experienced estate attorney to make your probate go faster.